 For those that have purchased a home in the last year, another tax benefit they can receive is a deduction of the origination fees paid in the first year of their home mortgage.

-As with any major financial decision, speak with a financial expert or tax consultant on weighing the tax benefits that come the purchase of a new home or the benefits you may already be eligible for through your existing residence.
+As with any major financial decision, speak with a financial expert or tax consultant on weighing the tax benefits that come with the purchase of a new home or the benefits you may already be eligible for through your existing residence.

 Keep in mind that in order to take full advantage of all the tax benefits home ownership can provide, your personal taxes may become a little more complicated if you normally file using a 1040EZ.
 This does not mean that you’re going to need to hire an accountant, but you will need to itemize your tax deductible expenses to take full advantage of these benefits.
 In the end though, many find that the extra time spent on their taxes or the expense of using a tax preparer is well worth the cost because of the savings they receive.